harolhiguera/flutter_currency_demo/README.md

 ----

-This demo is a **Work in Progress**.
+This demo is in **Work in Progress**.
 I will continue updating this project as well as this readme file.